Friday, March 23, 2012

 • To excuse him from his AP exam for AP Statistics.

-Then, each of his teachers added their own specifics; most have excused him from all homework, classwork, and quizzes, requiring only unit tests to be completed.
-His Physics teacher said he already has enough material to grade him for the year, that he’s already proven he can get an A in the class, so he doesn’t need to do any more or make anything else up.
+• Each of his teachers added their own specifics: most excused him from all homework, classwork, and quizzes, requiring only unit tests to be completed.
+His Physics teacher said he already had enough material to grade him for the year, that he’d already proven he could get an A in the class, so he didn't need to do any more or make anything else up.
 His Calculus teacher said he’d excuse all remaining work from the 2nd marking period, so he can just focus on making up the more recent work.

-So, these are just some examples of the types of accommodations our kids have had (Our younger son’s illness is much milder, so his 504 Plan is just like our older son's was in 7th and 8th grades).
+So, these are just some examples of the types of accommodations our kids have had, from second grade through high school.
 There are many, many other options.
-The book I recommended yesterday, A Parents’ Guide to CFIDS: How to Be an Advocate for Your Child With Chronic Fatigue Immune Dysfunction by Dr. David Bell and Mary Robinson, includes more examples of IEPs and 504 Plans.
-Again, please feel free to share what has worked for you in the Comments section.
+The book I recommended in the other post, A Parents’ Guide to CFIDS: How to Be an Advocate for Your Child With Chronic Fatigue Immune Dysfunction by Dr. David Bell and Mary Robinson, includes more examples of IEPs and 504 Plans.

 NOTE: If you are a parent with a child/teen/young adult with ME/CFS (or related illnesses), you might be interested in a Facebook group for parents of sick kids that I started.